apmp-dxfg/m-layer-concept/docs/m_layer_compound_objects.rst

 Compound scales and base-unit simplification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One of the difficulties that arises when compound-unit representation is based on system dimensions, is that arithmetic cancellation of terms with the same dimension may occur.
+One of the difficulties that arises when using system dimensions, is that arithmetic cancellation of terms with the same dimension may occur.

 For instance, we may wish to express a horizontal velocity gradient with respect to height (e.g., a rate of change in wind speed with altitude).
 Suitable units are metres per second per metre.
 A compound scale for this can be declared ::